Internal Dispute Resolution Procedure (IDRP) Guide

 You don’t have to do this but, an informal enquiry may save you a lot of time and trouble and, if an error has been made it will be dealt with as quickly as possible.
 Most problems that members have can be resolved in this way.

-If you are still unhappy you may be able to use what is known as the Internal Dispute Resolution Procedure (IDRP) to make a complaint.
+If you are still unhappy you may be able to use the Internal Dispute Resolution Procedure (IDRP) to make a complaint.

 The IDRP is for disputing pension decisions only